hyperverge/kyc-india-rest-api/README.md

 * **Error Response:**

-	There are 3 types of request errors and `HTTP Status Code 400` is returned in all 3 cases:
+	There are multiple types of request errors and `HTTP Status Code 400` is returned in all of these cases:

 	1. No Image input